mendix/docs/content/en/docs/appstore/modules/business-events.md

 The next stage is to add an activity for publishing into the microflow(s) that will publish.
 The following has to be done for every microflow:

-1. Open the microflow in which the Business Event will be published.
+1. Open the microflow in which the business events will be published.
-2. Create an object of the Business Event you want to publish.
+2. Create an object of the business events you want to publish.
 3. In the **Toolbox**, search for the **Publish business event** action and drag it and place it in your microflow.
 {{< figure src="/attachments/appstore/modules/business-events/search-and-drag-pub-entity.png" >}}